 I co-organize the Online Spatial and Urban Seminar (OSUS).
 Check it out!

-Cities are divided into local governments responsible for local commuting infrastructure that is used by both their residents and outsiders.
-In this paper, I study how metropolitan fragmentation affects the provision of commuting infrastructure and the distribution of economic activity.
-I develop a quantitative spatial model in which municipalities compete for residents and workers by investing in commuting infrastructure to maximize net land value in their jurisdictions.
-In equilibrium, relative to a central metropolitan planner, municipalities underinvest in areas near their boundaries and overinvest in core areas away from the boundary.
-Infrastructure investment in fragmented cities results in higher cross-jurisdiction commuting costs, more dispersed employment, and more polycentric patterns of economic activity.
-Estimating the model using data from Santiago, Chile, I find substantial gains from centralizing investment decisions.
-Centralization increases aggregate infrastructure investment and population.
-More importantly, for a given amount of investment, centralization yields large welfare gains due solely to more efficient infrastructure allocation.
+Cities are often divided into local governments, each responsible for their local commuting infrastructure used by local residents, workers, and outsiders.
+This paper examines how metropolitan fragmentation impacts the provision of commuting infrastructure and the spatial distribution of economic activity.
+I develop a quantitative spatial model in which municipalities compete for residents and workers by investing in commuting infrastructure to maximize net land value within their jurisdictions.
+In equilibrium, relative to a metropolitan planner, municipalities underinvest in areas near their boundaries and overinvest in areas away from the boundary.
+Central municipalities tend to underinvest more, as higher commuting costs encourage households to move closer to where they work, thereby increasing land values in central areas.
+Decentralized investment results in higher cross-jurisdiction commuting costs, more dispersed employment, and more polycentric patterns of economic activity.
+I estimate the model using data from Santiago, Chile, and find substantial gains from centralizing investment decisions.
+Centralization allocates infrastructure more efficiently and increases aggregate expenditure on infrastructure.

 Presented at (by coauthor or myself): 12th European Meeting of the Urban Economics Association